In order to ensure that our students have a great learning experience, we have a created a quality review process for all new courses.

 - Audio should be clear and intelligible; Video should be clear and high-definition.

-HeatSpring will evaluate your course and provide feedback.
-Once your course is approved, it will be published and can be discovered in the HeatSpring marketplace.
+After you submit your course for review, HeatSpring will evaluate your course and provide feedback.
+Once your course is approved, it will be published and can be discovered on the HeatSpring platform.

-- On a topic within one of HeatSpring's top level course subjects (e.g. solar, wind, green building, storage, microgrid, energy etc) or a topic related to an existing HeatSpring course.
+- On a topic within one of HeatSpring's top level course subjects (e.g. solar, storage, green building, geothermal, microgrid, energy etc) or a topic related to an existing HeatSpring course.

 - Provides participants with accurate, up-to-date, and actionable information, knowledge, and skills